michaelthomasletts/dcm-to-jpg/README.md

 Using this software, you can convert .dcm files to .pdf or .jpg without anxiety about your medically sensitive data getting in the wrong hands.

-## Who is this software for?

-**This tool requires a bit of technical knowledge.** If you are not technically adept then you may want to use [this LLM agent to guide you through using it on your computer](https://chatgpt.com/g/g-68add9b82bec8191942c7da5a6273b13-dcm-to-pdf-or-jpg-converter).
+**This tool requires a bit of technical knowledge.** If you are not technically adept then you may want to use [this LLM agent to guide you through using this software on your computer locally](https://chatgpt.com/g/g-68add9b82bec8191942c7da5a6273b13-dcm-to-pdf-or-jpg-converter).

 ## Dependencies